jkrumbiegel/ReadableRegex.jl/README.md

 ### `AbstractVector` and `Tuple`

 Using an AbstractVector or a Tuple is the same as calling `one_out_of(vec_or_tup...)`.
+That means you can use any element that is itself convertible to a `RegexString`.

 ```julia
 exactly(3, ['a':'z', "ha"])